5-minute read

 Businesses with more than £1.5 million in profits will need to pay their corporation tax in instalments, so the process is different.
 And, even if your company is loss-making and you have no corporation tax due, you still need to declare that to HMRC.

-Read more about how to file a company tax return.
+Read more about how to file a corporation tax return.

 There are some corporation tax allowances available when working out how much tax you owe.
 You can deduct the costs of running your business from your company’s profits before tax when you prepare your accounts.
 But, if you or your employees get use from something, it must be treated as a benefit.